Monday, October 5, 2015

-Disclosure: I received a copy of this book for my open and honest opinion.
-The views expressed here are 100% my own and may differ from yours.
+Disclosure: I purchased a copy of this book for my own collections.
+The views here are 100% my own and may differ with yours. ~Naila Moon

 Where to find the author:

 Believe it or not, in my past history, I have been an amateur magician along with my Dad.
 So, it is with that and liking a good mystery that I approached this book.
 Here we have it all.
 Two murders, one attempted murder and a who-done-it that should be of epic proportions.